elsa-workflows/elsa-documentation/src/pages/docs/introduction/installation.md

 ---

-## ElsQuickstart.Api
+## ElsaQuickstart.Api

-The `ElsQuickstart.Api` project will be the workflow server and expose API endpoints for the dashboard app to consume.
+The `ElsaQuickstart.Api` project will be the workflow server and expose API endpoints for the dashboard app to consume.

 ### Create the project